Emma Reed MNCS (Accred)

 How do I start?

 If you want to find out if counselling is right for you, just call or email me and I will offer you an initial appointment.
-Please note that if you contact me on a Sunday I will reply by the next working day.
+Please note that if you contact me on a weekend I will reply by the next working day.

 In our first session you will have a chance to meet me, find out how I work and assess whether you will feel comfortable sharing your thoughts and feelings with me.
 We will explore how counselling may help you over time and together we can decide whether counselling is suitable for you at this time.